 I once heard a client say they have not received any formal training from their previous partner on their enterprise phone system that supported over 500 endpoints!
 Your UC partner’s ultimate goal should be to help you succeed.
 One way to do that is to offer on-going training.
 A good partner will understand that organizations have turnover, upgrades can add feature enhancements, UC clients can be redesigned and admin portals can change.
 Whatever the reason may be, your partner should help eliminate burdens on your IT staff and offer training to help you stay ahead of the ever-changing technology curve.

 Shouldn’t your UC partner be IT-centric?
 A strong focus on networking, IT and security best practices should be a prerequisite for any UC partner nowadays.
 You should have UC, call recording and IT engineers available to you to ensure the success of your solution.
 They should be able to address network design, security, disaster recovery and virtualization to guarantee a functioning system that is more than just phones.

 Loffler is just one of many options you have for a UC partner.
 When you’re vetting your options, be sure to take these red flags into consideration.
 Their absence will lay the foundation for a strong UC partner relationship that's built to last.

-Jessica is an account executive for the IT Solutions Group at Loffler.
+Jessica is an Account Executive for the IT Solutions Group at Loffler Companies.
 She has been with Loffler since 2010 and works closely with clients to understand their business needs and objectives, with the goal of helping them identify the best IT and phone solutions to improve their workplace.